Josef-Friedrich/audiorename/README.rst

      - ``Headlines and Deadlines: The Hits of a-ha``, ``Die Meistersinger von Nürnberg``
    * - ar_combined_artist
      - common
-     - The first available value of this metatag order: “albumartist” -> “artist” -> “albumartist_credit” -> “artist_credit”
+     - The first non-empty value of the following list of fields: “albumartist” -> “artist” -> “albumartist_credit” -> “artist_credit” -> “albumartist_sort” -> “artist_sort”.
+If no value could be determined, then “Unknown” is assigned.
+The second artist after “feat.”, “ft.” or “vs.” is removed.
      - ``a-ha``, ``Richard Wagner; René Kollo, Helen Donath, ...``
    * - ar_combined_artist_sort
      - common
-     - The first available value of this metatag order: “albumartist_sort” -> “artist_sort” -> “ar_combined_artist”
+     - The first non-empty value of the following list of fields: “albumartist_sort” -> “artist_sort” -> “albumartist” -> “artist” -> “albumartist_credit” -> “artist_credit”.
+If no value could be determined, then “Unknown” is assigned.
+The second artist after “feat.”, “ft.” or “vs.” is removed.
      - ``a-ha``, ``Wagner, Richard; Kollo, René, Donath, Helen...``
    * - ar_combined_composer
      - common